Faculty of Humanities, University of Mostar: Activity

-Every year, the Faculty of Humanities organises scientific conferences that are of great importance.
-With its teachings and scientific-research activity the Faculty of Humanities makes great cooperation with the Institute for Croatian Language, Literature and History, the Institute for Latinity and other members of the University of Mostar.
-The Faculty of Humanities also works on establishing and maintaining good cooperation with other related studies in Bosnia and Herzegovina, Croatia and other European countries.
+Every year, the Faculty of Humanities organizes scientific conferences that are said to be of great importance.
+With its teachings and scientific-research activity, the Faculty of Humanities cooperates with the Institute for Croatian Language, Literature and History, the Institute for Latinity and other members of the University of Mostar.
+The Faculty of Humanities also works on establishing and maintaining cooperation with other related studies in Bosnia and Herzegovina, Croatia and other European countries.

 The Faculty of Humanities publishes a magazine, the Hum, a scientific publication.
 The first issue of the Hum was printed in December 2006.
 Cathedra of History publishes journal Hercegovina.

 The building of the Faculty of Humanities has an adequate space for performing lecturing, modern equipped amphitheaters and classrooms.